What is HarmonyOS? A guide to Huawei's operating system

 What is HarmonyOS?

 It's actually 'HongmengOS', but Huawei has tweaked it to 'Harmony' for the international market.
-The original name means wild goose in Chinese mythology, which makes no sense, but Harmony is very well suited as it's being touted as a one-size-fits-all multi-device operating system.
+The original name means wild goose in Chinese mythology, but the term 'harmony' is very well suited as it's being designed to be a one-size-fits-all multi-device operating system.

 It's an idea that Huawei says it has been working on for over a decade; an OS that can power a range of IoT tech from smartwatches, to tablets and even in-car systems.
 One customisable platform for practically any hardware that's internet-connected.
 And, due to its ongoing issues with Android and the US government, this will also mean smartphones with the foldable Mate X2 the first to use it.